-The Ilfracombe Church of England Academy Sixth Form
+The Ilfracombe Church of England Academy Sixth Form Admissions Application Form (D-CAF)

-At the first intake or for in-year admission into a state-funded Sixth Form College for 2023-24.
+At the first intake or for in-year admission into a state-funded Sixth Form College for 2024-25.

 This form can be used by a student in their own name or by their parent (or carer).
-It can be used for admission to any state-funded sixth form within the county of Devon regardless of the home address of the student.
-Devon-resident students seeking admission to a sixth form outside Devon should approach the sixth form directly.
+It can be used for admission to the sixth form above, regardless of the home address of the student.
+Students seeking admission to any other sixth form or FE College should approach that setting directly.

 This form can be used for the normal round into year 12 or for in-year admissions into year 12 or 13.
-For year 12, the student will have been born between 1 September 2006 and 31 August 2007 (inclusive).
+For year 12, the student will have been born between 1 September 2007 and 31 August 2008 (inclusive).
 Applications can be submitted for a place out of a student's chronological year group.

-Check whether the sixth form asks you to provide evidence by completing a Supplementary Information Form as well as this form (check at http://devon.cc/schoolpolicy)
+This sixth form does not ask you to provide evidence by completing a Supplementary Information Form as well as this form.